 Latin Name: Trombiculidae

-Chiggers are very small red mites that bite and cause intense irritation and itching.
+Chiggers are very small, red mites that bite and cause intense irritation and itching.
+Chiggers are nearly microscopic: about 1/60 of an inch.
 The larval stage of the chigger feeds on skin cells from all kinds of animals, including humans.
-After they latch on to their host, they inject the host with digestive enzymes in order to break down the skin.
-The enzyme creates a small hole in the skin, called a stylostome, and allows the chigger to feed on the inner part of the skin.
-This causes irritation and swelling.
-They do not dig into the skin or suck blood, nor do they lay eggs under the skin as commonly believed.
+After they latch onto their host, they inject digestive enzymes in order to break down the skin.
+The enzyme creates a small hole called a stylostome which allows the chigger to feed on the inner parts of the skin.
+This is the cause of the Chigger bites’ irritation and swelling.
+They do not dig into the skin or suck blood, nor do they lay eggs under the skin as is commonly believed.

-Chiggers prefer to live in forests and grasslands with plenty of vegetation and are plentiful in the early summer when there is the most grass or other vegetation.
-However, they can also live in drier places where there is less vegetation.
-During dry seasons or in dry locations, chiggers can be found under brush or in shady areas.
+After the chigger detaches from the skin, they drop to the ground and mature into adults.
+In the later stages they are harmless to humans and other animals.
+After maturing, chiggers feed solely on plant material.
+Chiggers prefer to live in forests and grasslands with plenty of vegetation and are most plentiful in late spring and early summer.
+However, they can also live in drier conditions, where they can be found under brush or in shady areas.

 - When hiking, wear long-sleeved shirts and long pants to minimize your exposed skin.

-- Wash all of your clothes in hot soapy water.
+- Wash all of your clothes in hot, soapy water.

 - Take a hot bath or shower, use soap and scrub thoroughly.

 To prevent ticks from infesting your yard, you’ll need to treat your grass with an all natural pest repellent.
 At Cedarcide, we recommend using one of two products to treat your yard or garden: PCO Choice (a concentrate) or Yardsafe (a ready-to-use formula).
 The following video will help you better understand how to use these products: